 To ensure transit riders have confidence that RTA service will perform reliably and in accordance with the public timetables, on-time performance standards have been established.
 Each route has an on-time performance standard of 90%.
 A vehicle is considered "on-time" when its departure is zero to 5 minutes after the scheduled time at a specified timepoint.
-A vehicle is scheduled late when it arrives 5 minutes and 1 second after the scheduled time at a specified timepoint early.
+A vehicle is scheduled late when it arrives 5 minutes and 1 second after the scheduled time at a specified timepoint.
+No vehicles should arrive at a scheduled timepoint early.
 Each month, a route-by-route summary report will be developed by Operations outlining on-time performance statistics.
-This will include the percentage early, late, and on-time performance criteria will be evaluated through staff ride checks, operator interviews, and passenger surveys if necessary.
+This will include the percentage early, late, and on-time.
+An annual report will also be produced.
+Any route that is consistently not meeting the on-time performance criteria will be evaluated through staff ride checks, operator interviews, and passenger surveys if necessary.
 After schedule evaluations are completed, the need for remedial action such as recommending additional vehicles, schedule headway adjustment, or bus operator performance review will be determined.